Good Content!

 8. Animal

-Below are the few questions that can be asked in the cue card part of the speaking test in the category ‘Animal’.
+Below are a few questions that can be asked in the cue card part of the speaking test in the category ‘Animal’.

 - Describe an aquatic animal.